 A full gusset will keep the feet dry during construction.
 A full gusset shoe tongue is important because the design prevents stones, hot tar, and hot oil from getting into the shoe through the tongue lace area.
 At 300 degrees, getting hot asphalt into the shoe could cause serious injury.
 A full gusset will also keep feet dry if you stepped in a puddle or have rainwater running down your pant leg.

 When Did They Start Paving Streets With Asphalt?

-According to Tilson, says that the Carthaginians(about 600 B.C) located in the present day Tunisia are the first to construct and maintain a good driveway system.
-Then followed by the Romans who practiced a military road system which connected camps.
+According to Tilson, says that the Carthaginians(about 600 B.C) located in present-day Tunisia are the first to construct and maintain a good driveway system.
+Then followed by the Romans who practiced a military road system that connected camps.
 It was recorded that the Romans built an estimated 87, 000km of roads throughout its existence this is about the length of the U.S interstate system.